iguananaut/iguananaut.net/content/programming/github-labels-on-pull-requests.rst

 It turns out that Handlebars' template parsing requires being able to perform an ``eval()``, which CSP disallows by default (GitHub would have to explicitly allow it in their CSP rules, and it's for the best that they don't).
-That said, part of the point of Greasemonkey and userscripts in general is that as a user I have (supposedly) vetted the functionality of this script and have okay'd it to run on my system--in principle CSP should only protect me from malicious scripts of which I did not authorize the execution.
+That said, part of the point of Greasemonkey and userscripts in general is that as a user I have (supposedly) vetted the functionality of this script and have okay'd it to run on my system—in principle CSP should only protect me from malicious scripts of which I did not authorize the execution.
 But current versions of Firefox, at least, remain overly aggressive in enforcing a site's CSP rules even for userscripts executed on pages from that site.